 Current Studies

-Soul Machines has developed BabyX, a groundbreaking, lifelike interactive model of a human infant.
-Using a touchscreen and webcam, BabyX engages with users in real time, mimicking real infant behaviour.
-The Early Learning Lab uses BabyX to explore how parents respond to infant cues, with the goal of improving caregiver responsiveness through targeted interventions.
+Soul Machines has developed a lifelike interactive model of a human infant.
+The Early Learning Lab uses this digital child to explore how fast and accurate caregivers respond to emotion changes, with the goal of improving caregiver responsiveness through targeted interventions.

-We are seeking parents of children aged 1 to 3 years to participate in this ground-breaking research.
+We are seeking parents of children aged 3 to 5 years to participate in this exciting research.
 Sign up now to be a part of this exciting study, funded by the Royal Society of New Zealand’s Marsden Fund.

 Key Contact: Florian